Awake and at Ease: A City Retreat (in VA and online)

 The Spirit of Generosity

 As is stated in the practical information above, this retreat is offered in the spirit of generosity, as a dana-based (donation-based) retreat.
-IMCR does have costs, like the rental of the Living Water Community Center and a small portion of Dawn’s travel expenses, therefore we’ve created a sliding scale for a suggested donation for both the costs we make (operational dana) and the teachers.
+IMCR does have costs, like the rental of the Living Water Community Center and a portion of Dawn’s travel expenses, therefore we’ve created a sliding scale for a suggested donation for both the costs we make (operational dana) and the teachers.

-- Suggested donation for operations: $60 – $150 (sliding scale)
+- Suggested donation for operations: $60 – $150 (for online participants the suggested donation is: $10 – $50)

-- Note: Those who pay at the higher end of the scale are supporting those paying at the lower end.
+- Note: Those who donate at the higher end of the scale are supporting those paying at the lower end.
 Any excess funds will go toward supporting IMCR to host fully donation-based retreats in the future.

-- Suggested donation for the teachers: $120 – $450 (sliding scale)
+- Suggested donation for the teachers: $70 – $250

 Please give as feels appropriate and generous for you.
 Please delight in your generosity and know that the dharma continues to be offered to you and others through our collective acts of sharing.
 All are welcome, no donation is required.

 At the retreat there will be the opportunity to offer cash donations, or donations by check.
-You can also donate online to the teachers through Marjolein’s PayPal or Venmo and to the IMCR group for operational expenses through PayPal.
-Add a note to your donation to the teachers or IMCR that it is for this retreat (e.g. “March Non-Residential Retreat”), so that your donation is processed correctly.
+You can also donate online to the teachers through Marjolein’s PayPal or Venmo (this will be divided between Marjolein and Dawn), and to the IMCR group for operational expenses through PayPal.
+Add a note to your donation to the teachers or IMCR that it is for this retreat (e.g. “March City Retreat”), so that your donation is processed correctly.

 More information about the concept of dana, generosity, in Buddhism.